kubernetes/community/contributors/design-proposals/raw-block-pv.md

 fsType in the StorageClass can be used by the provisioner to indicate how to create the volume.
-The proposal for this value is defined here: https://github.com/kubernetes/kubernetes/pull/45345 Therefore, a provisioner could potentially provision a block device and install the filesystem onto it by indicating the volumeType as 'block' but the fsType as 'xfs'.
+The proposal for this value is defined here: https://github.com/kubernetes/kubernetes/pull/45345 Therefore, a provisioner could potentially provision a block device and install the filesystem onto it by indicating the volumeMode as 'block' but the fsType as 'xfs'.
+This section is provided as a general guideline, but each provisioner may implement their parameters independent of what is defined here.

 ```
 kind: StorageClass